Ericson2314/rust-papers/README.md

                     1 [ end('x)       ]
 ```

-We can type this with a single lifetime!
+As is shown, we can build this with a single lifetime!
-Start before A3, to include v1.
+Start before `A3`, to include `v1`.
-V0's ref is given the same lifetime on both branches.
+Give `V0`'s ref the same lifetime on both branches.
-On the right branch, end and begin again before C3, as the next section will demostrate, this "clears" the borrow on map1.
+On the right branch, end and begin again before `C3`; as the next section will demonstrate, this "clears" the borrow on `map1`.
 Finally, begin again before assigning `v0` so that it can be given the lifetime as prescribed above.
-Note that B1 and C8 have different sets of lvalues borrowed before the merge at D0.
+Note that `B1` and `C8` have different sets of lvalues borrowed before the merge at `D0`; that's fine.
-That's fine.
-One imagine borrowing and then immediately throwing away the reference, but the location must stayed borrowed until the lifetime the referenced was associated with ends.
+One can imagine borrowing and then immediately throwing away the reference, but the location must stay borrowed until the lifetime the referenced was associated with ends.
-Thus one can coerce lvalues to their borrowed equivalents.
+Thus it fine to skip the intermediate step, and allow one to coerce lvalues to their borrowed equivalents.

 ## Unique References (Generalizing `&mut`)